Luming-L/CEG/README.md

 A possible workflow for building supermatrix:

  1. Find ‘universal single-copy’ orthologues across the taxonomic group.
- 2. Make a multiple alignment of each orthogroup, separately.
+ 2. Make a multiple alignment of each orthogroup, respectively.
- 3.
+ 3. Concatenate the alignments:
+  – Input: n multiple alignments, each for the same m species but for a different orthogroup, with lengths l 1 , l 2 , l 3 , … l n

 # Requirements